andresfelipemendez/100-Dungeons/readme.md

 The current focus is on developing the engine for `dungeon1`, which is a continuation of my Anitra project.
 I plan to gradually migrate code from `1dungeon` (based on my earlier GP1 project) to `dungeon1`, combining Anitra with GP1 along with new features to enhance functionality.

 Using `build.bat` scripts has replaced CMake for faster builds, with `clang` now handling the compilation.
-Setting up the `cl` compiler with `vcvars` proved challenging, as environment variables didn’t persist due to the engine calling the compiler internally.
+Setting up the `cl` compiler with `vcvars` proved challenging, as environment variables didn't persist due to the engine calling the compiler internally.
 By contrast, `clang` installation sets the required paths automatically.

 To build `dungeon1`, first run `setup_devenv.bat`, then `build_all.bat`.
 The `AnitraEngine.exe` will subsequently watch the `core` source folder and reload `core.dll` upon detecting changes.
 In turn, `core.dll` watches the `engine` and `externals` source folders to build and reload their respective DLLs, enabling a seamless hot-reloading workflow.

 The engine builds upon systems from previous projects, incorporating modular design and real-time updates via hot-reloading and directory-watching features from [Anitra](https://github.com/andresfelipemendez/anitra).
 Additionally, the project draws on my experience [reimplementing](https://github.com/andresfelipemendez/GP1) examples from *Game Programming in C++* by Sanjay Madhav to create a streamlined development workflow.

-For the scene description format, I’ve replaced JSON with TOML, which provides straightforward handling of data types without YAML's added complexity.
-I’m also developing a custom ECS tailored to this engine's needs, reusing my knowledge of manual memory layout from the [DirectX Pong Engine](https://github.com/andresfelipemendez/C-D3D11-Engine).
+For the scene description format, I've replaced JSON with TOML, which provides straightforward handling of data types without YAML's added complexity.
+The engine now includes a code generator that automatically creates serialization and deserialization code for entities from TOML files, addressing C's lack of reflection capabilities.
+This enables efficient scene loading and persistence while maintaining type safety and reducing manual boilerplate code.

+I'm also developing a custom ECS tailored to this engine's needs, reusing my knowledge of manual memory layout from the [DirectX Pong Engine](https://github.com/andresfelipemendez/C-D3D11-Engine).
 This ECS gives me precise memory control from within the hot-reloaded DLLs, enhancing flexibility and performance.

 ## Features

 - **Multi-level Hot-reloading**: The engine supports hot-reloading at multiple levels, enhancing development efficiency.
   - **Launcher (`AnitraEngine.exe`)**: Watches and reloads `core.dll` upon changes in the `core` source folder.
   - **Core DLL (`core.dll`)**: Watches and rebuilds `engine.dll` and `externals.dll` when changes are detected in their respective source folders.
+- **Automated Entity Serialization**: A custom code generator produces C code for entity serialization and deserialization from TOML files, providing:
+  - Automatic generation of component type enums and bitmasks
+  - Basic type conversion for common data types (float, GLuint, size_t, glm::vec3)
+  - Special handling for path and shader name string components
+  - Generated boilerplate code for component memory management
+  - Component lookup and manipulation functions (add, get, set)
+  - Scene loading and saving to/from TOML format
+  - Basic error handling for file operations and memory allocation
 - **Manually Designed Dungeons**: Each of the 100 dungeons will be unique, offering varied layouts and challenges.
 - **Iterative Engine Development**: The engine undergoes continuous improvements, adding features tailored to dungeon creation and gameplay as development progresses.
 - **Custom ECS Architecture**: A streamlined, custom-built ECS system allows direct memory management within the hot-reloaded DLLs, persisting the world state across DLL reloads.